 CES measures how hard your products (everything from website pages to physical goods) are to use.
 While a simple metric, it can paint an illustrative picture and is the most likely metric to throw curve balls.
 You thought your website was performing brilliantly, but actually 30% of customers found navigating your checkout to be “hard” or “really hard.”
 This might be an easy fix, but you have to identify the problem to change it!

 Assuming you have the data, try to assess how these metrics have evolved over time.
-Were customers more satisfied in 2022 than in 2021?
-Can you account for why?
+Were customers more satisfied last year than in the previous year?
+Can you account for any changes?

 Empirical measures to estimate customer experience